 Tuesday, February 7, 11 a.m.-1 p.m. and 4-6 p.m.

 - Online: Application Help Session Zoom Link

-If you have been identified as a student who will receive funding, funding will be disbursed using your refunding preference established with BankMobile.
+If you have been identified as a student who will receive funding, funding will be disbursed using your refunding preference established with BankMobile Disbursements.
 Please be sure your current address is on file with our registration office.
-For more information about BankMobile, visit the Highline College refunds page.
-Contact Highline College’s Financial Aid office for additional information about establishing your BankMobile refunding preference.
+For more information about BankMobile Disbursements, visit the Highline College refunds page.
+Contact Highline College’s Financial Aid office for additional information about establishing your BankMobile Disbursements refunding preference.

 Disclaimer: It is the student’s responsibility to pay tuition and fees: The funding available is limited, and unfortunately not all students who apply will receive funding.
 Students who are funded may not receive the total amount requested.
 Therefore it is important for students to continue to communicate and work with Highline College Cashier’s office to cover any balance due.